-Under Alternative 2 for cowcod south of 40°10' N. lat., the trawl allocation of cowcod is based on the specified trawl allocation (36 percent) applied to a revised fishery HG calculated by deducting the yield set-aside from the ACL.
-The annual cowcod vessel limit increases to 1,124 lbs (a 33 percent increase from No Action) if the yield set-aside is not adjusted to 1,335 lbs (a 58 percent increase from No Action) if the set-aside is reduced from 2 mt to 0.5 mt (Table 3).
+Under Alternative 1 for cowcod south of 40°10' N lat., the trawl allocation of cowcod is based on the specified trawl allocation (36 percent) applied to a revised fishery HG calculated by deducting the yield set-aside from the ACL.
+If the yield set-aside is not adjusted, the annual cowcod vessel limit increases to 1,124 lbs (a 33 percent increase from No Action).
+If the yield set-aside is reduced from 2 mt to 0.5 mt, the annual cowcod vessel limit increases to 1,335 lbs (a 58 percent increase from No Action) (Table 3).
+The preferred alternative eliminates the cowcod ACT and reduces the set-aside amount by 50% to 1 mt resulting in an annual vessel limit of 1,264 lbs, which is 47% higher than the vessel limit under the No Action Alternative (Table 3).